jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/browser_cookies.md

 If cookie extraction fails, you can manually extract the cookies from your browser and save them at `AppData/Cookies/<domain>.txt`, where domain is the domain of the site you exported the cookies from.
-The file must be a Netscape formated cookie file
+The file must be a Netscape formatted cookie file